aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 Our commitment: **existing free features will always remain free, with no license restrictions added in the future**.
 You can use them with confidence.

 The Auto Review feature comes with a 30-day trial period automatically activated upon installation from JetBrains Marketplace.
 After the trial expires, you can purchase a license on the Marketplace to continue using it.
-If you'd like an extended trial period, please contact us by email with your reason, and we'll consider providing an invitation code.
+If you'd like an extended trial period, please contact us by email with your reason, and we'll consider providing a free license.

 ---